cossacklabs/product-docs/themis/languages/objc/installation.md

     pod install
     ```

-[Here are examples](../examples/) of CocoaPods projects with Themis in Swift and Objective-C.
+[Here are examples](../examples/) of CocoaPods projects with Themis in Swift and Objective-C. These example projects are updated for Xcode 12.

 #### Using BoringSSL